Think Bigger From Filmora User Guide

 Export Color Space

 - On the Export interface, click SETTINGS.
-When the Export Color Space is always on, the current device has enabled GPU acceleration (GPU acceleration in the preferences), and the recent video encoding is H264/HEVC.
+When the Export Color Space is always on, the current device has enabled GPU acceleration (GPU acceleration in the preferences).

 Functional Limitations and Reminders